Tupelo, Mississippi: European settlement

 Indigenous peoples, including the Chickasaw and Choctaw, occupied the area prior to European settlement.
 The French and British traded with these indigenous peoples and tried to form alliances with them.
 The French established towns in Mississippi mostly on the Gulf Coast.
 At times, the European powers came into armed conflict.
 On May 26, 1736, the Battle of Ackia was fought near the site of present-day Tupelo; British and Chickasaw soldiers repelled a French and Choctaw attack on the then-Chickasaw village of Ackia.
-The French, under Louisiana governor Jean Baptiste Le Moyne, Sieur de Bienville, had sought to link Louisiana with Acadia and the other northern colonies of New France.
+The French, under Jean Baptiste Le Moyne, Sieur de Bienville, governor of French Louisiana, had sought to link Louisiana with Acadia and the other northern colonies of New France.

 In the early 19th century, after years of trading and encroachment by European-American settlers from the United States, conflicts increased as the US settlers tried to gain land from these nations.
-In 1830, Congress passed the Indian Removal Act and authorized the relocation of all the Southeast Native Americans west of the Mississippi River, which was completed by the end of the 1830s.
+In 1830, Congress passed the Indian Removal Act and authorized the relocation of all the Southeast Native Americans to federal territory west of the Mississippi River, which was completed by the end of the 1830s.

 In the early years of settlement, European-Americans named this town "Gum Pond", supposedly due to its numerous tupelo trees, known locally as "blackgum".
 The city still hosts the annual Gumtree Arts Festival.

-Civil War and post-war development
+Civil War and Reconstruction

-During the Civil War, Union and Confederate forces fought in the area in 1864 in the Battle of Tupelo or battle of oldtown Creek.
+During the Civil War, Union and Confederate forces fought in the area in 1864 in the Battle of Tupelo and the Battle of Old Town Creek.
 Designated the Tupelo National Battlefield, the battlefield is administered by the National Park Service (NPS).
 In addition, the Brices Cross Roads National Battlefield, about ten miles north, commemorates another American Civil War battle.

-After the war, a cross-state railroad for northern Mississippi was constructed through the town, which encouraged industry and growth.
 With expansion, the town changed its name to Tupelo, in honor of the battle.
 It was incorporated in 1870.

+On January 27, 1887 the Kansas City, Memphis and Birmingham Railroad acquired the unfinished Memphis, Birmingham and Atlantic Railroad and completed the line from Holly Springs, Mississippi through Tupelo to Birmingham, Alabama.
+The KCM&B was operationally absorbed into the St. Louis and San Francisco Railroad (the "Frisco") in 1896.